-If you want to dramatically change the look and feel of a room without spending too much – a rug can be the perfect option!
+If you want to dramatically change the look and feel of a room without spending too much – a rug can be the perfect solution!

 To create a well-balanced space it’s important to figure out the right size and shape for your rug as it can differ with each space in your home.
-You also have to consider style, colour and texture suits your home, needs and personality.
+You also have to consider what style, colour and texture suits your home, needs and personality.

-A rug needs to be scaled to fit in with the rest of your decor.
+A rug needs to be scaled to complement the rooms dimensions, furniture layout and overall aesthetic.

 When deciding on size you have to work with principles of proportion.
 The area should be a minimum of 15 cm and no more than 60 cm from the wall.

-For a rug in an entry space the rug width should either match the door space or be a few cm short (Not too long, not too short) if you use a round area rug in a foyer, centre it under the light fixture.
+An entry space rug width should either match the door space or be a few cm either way (not too long, not too short).
+If you use a round area rug in a foyer, centre it under the light fixture.

 In a hallway, stretch the rug length to fill the space, leaving even space on both ends for balance.
 And if you plan to place any furniture in the hallway, keep it off the rug.

-In a large open-plan living space, you could use a rug to differentiate the living from dining areas.
+For example, in a large open-plan living space you could use a rug to differentiate the living from dining areas.
 The furniture in each space could be placed on its own large rug.

 With so many beautifully designed rugs available make sure you choose what fits in right with the décor of your home whether it be traditional, modern or retro etc.

 If your room is looking a little bland and needs that “wow” factor I suggest a patterned or graphic rug.
 Whether geometric, floral or abstract, patterned rugs can add visual interest and depth to a room.
-These rugs are great way to add a layer of texture to a space where existing furniture is feeling lost.
+These rugs are also a great way to add a layer of texture to a space where existing furniture is feeling lost.
 Make sure, however, that your chosen pattern complements the room’s existing décor and doesn’t clash with any other patterns present.

-If so you would need a hardwearing and more durable material that’s easily washable.
-Most people tend to lean towards natural material for rugs such as wool or hemp.
+High traffic areas will obviously require a hardwearing and more durable material that’s easily washable.
+Most people tend to lean towards a natural material for rugs such as wool or hemp.
 Wool rugs are known for their softness, durability and natural resistance to stains.
 They’re an excellent choice for high-traffic areas.